ojosproject/website/news/2024/09-20-road-to-iris.md

 ![Ojos Project header](@site/static/images/header.png)

-Iris has been in development in the entire summer.
-It's been a slow but steady pace seeing as how Iris comes with new experiences for the developers.
+Iris has been in development for the entire summer.
+It's been a slow but steady pace, seeing as how Iris comes with new experiences for the developers.
 With any new experience, however, there are challenges.

 In this more technical news post, learn about how the team managed to get around